qayyumisaa/add_or_subt/README.md

-# add_or_subt
+# Add_or_Subt.py
-This is a simple Addition and Subtraction program written in Python 3.7
+I am a new coder.
+This is a simple Addition and Subtraction program written in Python 3.7.
+Any suggested change for a more efficient and shorter line of code is always welcomed!